Skip to main content

 • GraphQL: /query/graphql

-The GraphQL export format is similar to the regular format (/query) with the exception that it will nested results from joined tables.
-This format is provided to have greater compatibility with some GraphQL clients.
+The GraphQL export format is similar to the standard response (/query) but does not nest results from joined tables.
+This can improve compatibility with some GraphQL clients.

 Limitations